The importance of having a solid, attractive logo cannot be overstated as it serves to identify your company and separate it from the competition.

 Understanding Your Audience

 Arguably the trickiest part of making a new logo is creating something that consumers can identify with in terms of your industry but does not go too far or look out of place.
 Can you imagine a law firm using bright, garish colours in their logo?
 Probably not.
 So, before you set out to create your logo design, the first step should be researching your target audience and including their expectations in your final design.
+Your graphic designer can help with this.

 This means knowing the demographic, gender, and general taste of your audience that can be used as a baseline for creating a logo.
 This is not so much a trend, but a general practice that should be incorporated if you want a design that works.